equalizedigital/accessibility-checker/README.txt

 Updated: the date format on the reports dashboard widget and the welcome page now respects the site's timezone setting
 Updated: Improved performance during the purge of issues after changing the "post types to scan" setting
 Removed: CSS output when a user is logged out

+Older versions can be found in the plugins `changelog.txt`.